ludiosarchive/Minerva/docs/Overview.rst

 	the thing on the other side of the Minerva stream.
 For a server, it is a client;
 	for a client, the server.
 frame
-	a bytestring is sent over streams.
+	a framed bytestring sent over streams.
 This ecompasses both Minerva-level and application-level data. string (in the context of Minerva)
 	an atomic piece of application-level data that can be fit into a frame and sent to the peer.
 Strings have strict restrictions on which bytes/codepoints are